-With almost two decades of financial experience under his belt, Matthew’s expertise ranges from classic industries such as energy and mining to cutting-edge markets like 3D printing, cannabis, cloud computing and small cap tech.
+With almost two decades of financial experience under his belt, Matthew’s expertise ranges from classic industries such as energy and mining to cutting-edge markets like small cap tech, cannabis and cloud computing.
 If it’s moving the markets, you can bet Matthew is there.

 Energy and Infrastructure Strategist

 David Fessler is the Energy and Infrastructure Strategist of The Oxford Club.
 He is the Editor of Fessler’s Flash Profits, and a Contributing Editor to Strategic Trends Investor and Energy & Resources Digest.
-He is also the author of The Energy Disruption Triangle: Three Sectors That Will Change How We Generate, Use, and Store Energy.
+He also authored a best-seller, The Energy Disruption Triangle: Three Sectors That Will Change How We Generate, Use, and Store Energy.